ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Gateway signature public key-pair: This is the key-pair utilized by a gateway to digitally sign assertions and receipts.

-- Gateway secure channel establishment public key-pair: This is the key-pair utilized by peer gateways to establish a secure channel (e.g. TLS) for a transfer session.
+- Gateway secure channel establishment public key-pair: This is the key-pair utilized by peer gateways to establish a secure channel (e.g. TLS1.3) for a transfer session.

 - Gateway identity public key pair: This is the key-pair that uniquely identifies a gateway.